-The following parameters can be used to loop through an array / dictionary / list.
+The following parameters can be used to loop through each item in an array / list.

-In this example, the debug module and with_items parameter are used to loop over an array of fruit (a fruit loop!).
+In this example, the debug module and with_items parameter are used to loop over a list of fruit (a fruit loop!).

 The loop parameters will, by default, use the {{ item }} variable for each item in the list.
 Or, the loop_control parameter with loop_var can be used to define your own variable for each item in the list.